-Office hours: Professor Russell, Christina Liem, and Jelani Lyda will all hold open zoom sessions at a date and time to be determined.
-We will do so using waiting rooms in order to respect student privacy as they ask questions.
+Office hours: Professor Russell, Amy Prichard, and Blaine Safir will all hold outdoor office hours/zoom sessions at a date and time to be determined.
+In zoom we will use waiting rooms in order to respect student privacy as they ask questions.
 If you are waiting to be admitted we will get to you as soon as we can.